-- Both midterms and final exam will be comprised of a timed portion through Carmen, and a short answer portion where students will show their work and upload a pdf file to Carmen within a 24 hour window. - The final exam will be cumulative, with an emphasis on those topics covered after the second midterm. - At a minimum, a basic calculator will be necessary for all exams.
+- For both midterms and the final exam, students will be allowed to bring one 8 1/2 by 11 inch sheet of notes (front side only) that will be turned in with the exam.
+No other materials are allowed during the exams. - The final exam will be cumulative, with an emphasis on those topics covered after the second midterm. - At a minimum, a basic calculator will be necessary for all exams.
 A TI 83/84/Nspire is preferred and will discussed throughout the course.